Jane Hunt Interview

 JH: Ohh, right.
 Daddy and I took them to see the Nutcracker.
 At the time we were friends with Diana Adams, who was a prima ballerina at the New York City Ballet.
 He was about four.
 We took Kate and Richard to see it, knowing we could go backstage to see Diana Adams when it was over, because she was the Sugarplum Fairy that day.

-JH: The ‘Flum Pairy.’
+The ‘Flum Pairy.’
 The Sugarflum Pairy.
-We went back to see her with our roses and stuff.
-We had to walk up these stairs at the city center, and there in the hallway were all the mouse costumes hanging on garment hangers.
+We went back to see her, and there in the hallway were all the mouse costumes hanging on garment hangers.
 Richard was like [gasps], “Oh my gosh.”
 He touched them, and played with them and then we went on in to the dressing room where Diana and a couple of other prima ballerinas were.
 He was just beside himself.
-We walked down the street with Diana and George Ballanchine, and we all talked and had a great time walking to our various destinations.
-Ours was the subway.
+We walked down the street with Diana and George Ballanchine, and we all talked and had a great time.
 It was a Sunday, because we’d gone to the matinee, of course, and we had taken him somewhere in the Bronx to eat, and then we’d put them to bed when we came home.

 So Father and I were sitting there, watching some show on television, and all of a sudden we hear, “Boo-hoo-hoo-hoo.
 Boo-hoo-hoo-hoo.”
 I said, “Oh, my God.
 Go see what’s wrong.”
 Pretty soon it got quiet in there.
 Father Richard came back out, and he’s shaking his head.
 I said, “What was that?”
 He said, “He just kept saying, ‘It was so beautiful.
 It was so beautiful.’”
 That was what he was doing.
 He was reliving that thing, I would say from beginning to end.
 “It was so beautiful.”